crocs-muni/SHINE/README.md

 The resulting cap file can be found in `applet/build/javacard/shine.cap`

+### Installation on a Physical Smartcard

+After installation, the applet needs to be initialized.

 ## Correctness Tests

 Correctness tests can be started using the following command: